Imports and Package Management (upcoming)

 async

-of package IDs.async
+await zw.packages.list()β returnsstring[]of package IDs.async

-await zw.packages.uninstall(id: string)
+await zw.packages.uninstall(id: string)β removes one.async

-→ removes all user-managed packages.
+await zw.packages.uninstallAll()β removes all user-managed packages.

-What’s a Package ID?
+Whatβs a Package ID?

 A package ID uniquely identifies an installed package instance.
-It’s an opaque string made of an optional isolation prefix (<taskbotId>_
+Itβs an opaque string made of an optional isolation prefix (<taskbotId>_), a lower-cased, sanitized package name, @, and a version tag (<semver>, latest, git, or a commit hash).
+It may differ from your original import string (subpaths arenβt included; characters are normalized).

 Examples